There is no greater pain in life than the pain of loss. E

 Emotional loss is what makes us human and from emotional loss, pain of loss, it also brings about some of life’s most amazing creative gifts: Music, poem’s, writing, sculpting, painting, and the list goes on and on…………

-Rebuild yourself and your life with hope of a new day.
-The most important lesson to learn is not to blame yourself or go back in the past, but to truly move forward and let go of the past!
-Loving memories are wonderful but understand that is what they are memories, cherish them and look forward to building new ones!
+Rebuild yourself and your life with the hope of a new day.
+The most important lesson one can learn from loss is not to blame oneself or go back in the past.
+Loving memories are wonderful but understand that is what they are "memories", cherish them and look forward to building new ones!

 For help with your emotional loss contact Dr. Dawn Michael (805) 732-7847